kestra-io/docs/content/docs/10.administrator-guide/upgrades.md

 ---
 title: Managing Upgrades
+icon: /docs/icons/admin.svg
 ---

-Kestra is a fast-evolving project, and we are continuously improving it.
+Kestra is a fast-evolving project.
 This section will guide you through the process of upgrading your Kestra installation.

 ## Where you can find the release changelog